mikko-ahonen/usm-rfc/workflow-format.md

 ## File extensions

-Two file extensions are proposed.
+Two following filename extensions SHOULD be used for the file formats.

 .workflow-template.json
     File extension used for workflow templates.